CYC Limited – General Conditions for Hire Last updated – November 22, 2017.

-Christian Youth Camps (CYC) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches of Victoria.
+Christian Youth Camps Ltd (CYC Ltd) seeks to put the Christian faith into practice through camping and conferencing ministries in an environment where people can personally experience Christian life and values, in harmony with the beliefs, principles and doctrines of the Christian Community Churches of Victoria and Tasmania.

-- The General Manager of CYC Ltd maintains the right to refuse or cancel bookings, within the limits of the law, from any group whose activities are deemed to be inappropriate for our venues.
+- While it is appreciated that not every group who uses the campsites will share the Christian beliefs of Christian Youth Camps (CYC), all users are expected while attending the campsites to show respect for those beliefs and to avoid conduct and not permit activities (including seminars, conferences, workshops and speeches) during the time at CYC that are inconsistent with those beliefs.
+The General Manager of CYC Ltd maintains the right to refuse or cancel bookings, within the limits of the law, from any group whose activities are deemed to be inappropriate for our venues.

 CLIENT REPRESENTATIVE’S RESPONSIBILITY